 Solar modules, more commonly known as solar panels, are the iconic piece of equipment in solar energy systems.
 Photovoltaic (PV) solar modules are composed of silicon semi-conductors specially designed to harness the sun’s energy in a process known as the photovoltaic effect.

-- With ideal solar access, you can roughly estimate the yearly solar production by multiplying the “kW” size by 1.3.
-(A 5kW solar array x 1.3 = 6,500 watts per year).
+With ideal solar access, you can roughly estimate the yearly solar production by multiplying the “kW” size by 1.3.
+(A 5kW solar array x 1.3 = 6,500 kilowatt-hours per year).

 Since solar modules produce a DC charge, it is necessary to convert direct current to alternating current (AC), as to accommodate the commercial appliances and fixtures within your home or business.
 Inverters regulate the energy produced by the solar modules and adapt it to appropriate levels necessary for your energy usage, and are compatible with single-phase (most residential) and three-phase (generally commercial) applications.